ZxjSamantha/Weekly_Report/0510-0516/0512_Data_Description_BCICIV_2a.md

 Output: class label vector

-It is required to remove EOG artifacts before the subsequent data processing using artifact removal techniques.
+It is required to remove EOG artifacts before the subsequent data processing using artifact removal techniques such as highpass filtering or linear regression.